-It’s so easy to lose your message, your audience – their attention and their trust by using ‘weasel’ words; by using ‘gobbledeegook’ if you will – and it’s everywhere, like an epidemic.
+It’s so easy to lose your message, your audience, their attention, their trust by using ‘weasel’ words.
+By using what’s known in technical terms as Corporate ‘Gobbledeegook’ if you will – and it’s everywhere, like an epidemic.

-To use a lot of ‘corporate’ lingo, especially in times when people are concerned about what’s really happening, is a recipe for confusion, mistrust and – often – for being ignored.
+To use a lot of ‘corporate’ lingo, especially in times when people are concerned about what’s really going on, is a recipe for confusion, mistrust and – often – for being ignored.
 It’s ironic really, people tend to use this sort of language to try to sound more knowledgeable, more ‘clever’ if you will.
 The opposite happens though.
-People tune out and think about something else entirely, resent you for confusing them or making them feel ‘dumb’ – or are so busy trying to translate what’s being said they miss what you’re trying to say anyway.
+That’s the irony.

 You’ll be heard more easily and people will trust you and thank you for it.